Lukaszpg/zadanie_kalkulator_s/README.md

 Gradle is configured to do all the following things:

 1. Get all necessary java dependencies.
-2. Launch unit tests with Spock.
+2. Launch tests with Spock.
 3. Compile Java classes.
 4. Download node and npm if there's none present in the project directory.
 5. Install and configure npm and node.